zynga/jasy/readme.md

   - Translates if-statements without else using `&&` or `||` operators
   - Translates if-statements with else using conditional operator `? :` (especially impressive with returns/assignments)
 - Removes needless else (if previous if-block ends with a return/throw statement)
+- Removes needless parens based on priority analysis on the AST